Mehrgarh: Mehrgarh Period VII (2600–2000 BCE)

-Sometime between 2600 BCE and 2000 BCE, the city seems to have been largely abandoned in favor of the larger fortified town Nausharo five miles away, when the Indus Valley Civilisation was in its middle stages of development.
+Sometime between 2600 BCE and 2000 BCE, the city seems to have been largely abandoned in favour of the larger fortified town Nausharo five miles away, when the Indus Valley Civilisation was in its middle stages of development.
 Historian Michael Wood suggests this took place around 2500 BCE.

 Archaeologist Massimo Vidale considers a series of semi-columns found in a structure at Mehrgarh, dated around 2500 BCE by the French mission there, to be very similar to semi-columns found in Period IV at Shahr-e Sukhteh.

 Mehrgarh Period VIII

-The last period is found at the Sibri cemetery, about 8 kilometers from Mehrgarh.
+The last period is found at the Sibri cemetery, about 8 kilometres from Mehrgarh.

 Lifestyle and technology

 Early Mehrgarh residents lived in mud brick houses, stored their grain in granaries, fashioned tools with local copper ore, and lined their large basket containers with bitumen.
 They cultivated six-row barley, einkorn and emmer wheat, jujubes and dates, and herded sheep, goats and cattle.
 Residents of the later period (5500 BCE to 2600 BCE) put much effort into crafts, including flint knapping, tanning, bead production, and metal working.
-Mehrgarh is probably the earliest known center of agriculture in South Asia.
+Mehrgarh is probably the earliest known centre of agriculture in South Asia.

 The oldest known example of the lost-wax technique comes from a 6,000-year-old wheel-shaped copper amulet found at Mehrgarh.
 The amulet was made from unalloyed copper, an unusual innovation that was later abandoned.